 when applying in person: presentation of passport or identity card

 if the application is submitted electronically: identity card or electronic residence permit with activated online ID function in each case

 if the application is submitted in writing: certified signature by a body keeping the seal

 Please select a location in "Localization" so that the address of the responsible authority can be filled in.

-Exemption from fees: In the case of indigence (e.g. recipients of unemployment benefit II, social welfare recipients, recipients of the child supplement pursuant to Section 6a of the Federal Child Benefit Act) or if the certificate of good conduct is required for a special purpose.
-This is assumed to be the case if the certificate of good conduct is required for voluntary work in a charitable or comparable institution (for exemption from fees, see also "Further links").
+Exemption from fees: In case of indigence (e.g. recipients of unemployment benefit II, social welfare recipients, recipients of child supplement according to § 6a Federal Child Benefit Act) or if the certificate of good conduct is required for a special purpose.
+This is assumed to be the case if the certificate of good conduct is required for a voluntary activity in a non-profit or comparable institution (for exemption from fees, see also "Further links").

 If the application is submitted electronically, proof of indigence must be provided electronically.